PeterLOVANAS/MCQ-quiz-app/README.md

 ## Notes

 - Ensure the backend API is running before starting the Streamlit app.
-- Customize the `template.txt`, `topics.txt`, and `your_db.db` files for specific requirements, such as default questions, topics, and database initialization.
+- Customize the `template.txt`, `topics.txt`, and `your_db.db` files for specific requirements, such as default questions, topics, and database initialization (if wanted).